DanielMoscoso/100day_challenge/Readme.txt

 			 next.
 			-Better written code: 'while' and 'for' loops implemented.
 I will see if I can clean the code a little more before going to the GUI part of the game.
+			-I forgot to check: If the player's or the computer's hand is 12+, decide to draw a card, and get an 'Ace', then its value would be '1' instead of '10'.
 ===============================================================================